wwoo/tf_face/README.md

 You can train and export a model using Google Cloud Machine Learning, or using TensorFlow Serving.

-Whichever you choose, you need to ensure that the paths to your input and output paths are set correctly.
-See the source for more details [TODO].
+Whichever you choose, you need to ensure that your input and output paths are set correctly.
+See the source for more details [TODO: more details on specific flags to use].

 A pre-trained model that you can use exists at `tf/sample_run/models/00000001`.